muhammadfikri13/bash-scripting/README.md

 ```
 #!/bin/bash
 ```
-Shebang, telling the system that the script must be run using Bash
+Shebang, tells the system that the script should be executed using the Bash shell.

 ```
 echo "🚀 System update started..." | wall